ndsurgenor/east-street/README.md

 - 4.1 - User Story: as a Site User I want to make an online booking so that I can secure a table for a particular date, time & group size
 - 4.2 - User Story: as a Site User I want to view my booking(s) so that I can see if it has been recorded correctly and remind myself of its details
 - 4.3 - User Story: as a Site User I want to access/adjust my booking(s) so that I can correct an error/make necessary changes
-- 4.4 - User Story: as a Site User I want to cancel my booking(s) so that it/they no longer appear on the system
+- 4.4 - User Story: as a Site User I want to cancel my booking(s) so that it/they no longer appear(s) on the system
 - 4.5 - User Story: as a Site Admin I want to have the ability to accept/reject new bookings so that I can manage customer numbers within the restaurant

 #### Milestone 5 - Additional Coding